StolenColon/docs.getdbt.com/website/docs/reference/model-configs.md

 ### Apply configurations to one model only

-Some types of configurations are specific to a particular model.
+Some configurations can be applied at the model level.
 In these cases, placing configurations in the `dbt_project.yml` file can be unwieldy.
 Instead, you can specify these configurations at the top of a model `.sql` file, or in its individual YAML properties.

+You can configure a model in the model `.sql` file:

 <File name='models/events/base/base_events.sql'>